PikachuPenial/Titanmod/PATCHNOTES.md

 **>BALANCE**

 **>QOL & BUG FIXES**
+- Decreased gamemode file size by 500mb~

+- Added mute/unmute player buttons when interacting with a player through the scoreboard

+- Added player tags for steam friends and muted players

 - Fixed incorrect description for the VIP gamemode

 - Fixed info panel being visible when selecting the MPX from the HL2 weapon selector